-Israel faces these days a critical problem due to being a small country with a rapidly growing population.
-By 2050, the country's population is projected to nearly double, pushing it into the ranks of the world's most densely populated countries.
+Israel is facing critical problems due to being a small country with a rapidly growing population.
+By 2050, the country’s population is projected to nearly double, which will make it one of the world’s most densely populated countries.
 This population growth necessitates a substantial increase in housing supply.
-Alongside, there is a corresponding need for Israeli agriculture to ramp up production in order to meet the demands of this expanding population.
-The country's land resources are limited and there is a need to preserve open lands.
+Moreover, there is a corresponding need for Israeli agriculture to ramp up production to meet the demands of this expanding population.
+The country’s land resources are limited, and there is a need to preserve open lands.
 Therefore, to address the housing demand, urban areas must be densified.
-The same goes for the agriculture land, it must product more food with the same amount of land resources.
-However, the reality is that while the housing stock is expanding, agricultural output remains modest.
-In response to the rapidly growing population, the nation's planning policy creates a spatial separation between urban areas and the surrounding open landscapes.
-This separation is physically manifested through the highways and railways.
+This also applies to agricultural land, which must produce more food with the same amount of land resources.
+However, the reality is that, though housing stock is expanding, agricultural output remains modest.
+In response to the rapidly growing population, the nation’s planning policy has created spatial separation between urban areas and surrounding open landscapes.
+This separation is physically manifested through highways and railways.

-The project examines the opportunities in sharing urban fabric together with agriculture land, instead of separate them from one another.
-The project claims that cities can benefit from sharing the land with the agriculture and vice versa.
-The research question guiding this project is: "in which way sharing the land between the city and agriculture can contribute both to the quality of life of the city's residents and to increasing agricultural productivity?"

-The planning proposal principles are based on research of spaces where sharing land is already exists.
-These principles are implemented in Kfar Saba, due to its location within the densely populated Tel Aviv metropolis, and the agricultural lands Kfar Saba is surrounded by.
+The project examines opportunities to share the urban fabric with agricultural land, instead of separating them from each other.
+The project suggests that cities can benefit from sharing such agricultural land, and vice versa.
+The research question guiding this project is: How can sharing land between cities and agriculture contribute to the quality of life of the city’s residents, and to increasing agricultural productivity?
+The planning proposal principles are based on research into spaces where land sharing already exists.
+These principles are implemented in Kfar Saba, due to its location within the densely populated Tel Aviv metropolis, and the agricultural lands that surround Kfar Saba.
 The proposal encompasses both urban and building scales.

-Dasha Subbotina: Teaching environment
+Dasha Subbotina: Teaching Environment

-The typology of a school, which was based on a factory, has not changed significantly since the last century.
-Despite the changes in the nature of the labor market and the skills valued by employers, the curriculum and even the way it is delivered are not adapted to the young people of the contemporary era.
-Also, the entire education system is characterized by a physical and programmatic disconnection from society and the city.
+The typology of the school system, which was originally based on factory methods, has not changed significantly in the last century.
+Despite evolutions in the nature of the labor market and the skills that are valued by employers, the curriculum, and the way it is delivered, have not adapted to the young people of the contemporary era.
+Moreover, the entire education system is characterized by a physical and programmatic disconnect from society and the surrounding city.

-The project offers a new educational concept that is based on a connection to the real world - the physical and the human.
-This concept offers a rethinking of the planning approach of the educational spaces and aims to strengthen cooperation between the students, the teachers and the various professionals who will be involved in the course of study.
-The project integrates the education system and the city: the two systems grow together and depend on each other.
-The education strengthens a sense of local belonging through its connection to the city and at the same time, the city allows those programmatic and physical connections, that are necessary for the development of mutual relations from a young age of the students.
+The project offers a new educational concept based on a connection to the real world: the physical and the human.
+This concept entails a rethinking of the planning approach of educational spaces and aims to strengthen cooperation between students, teachers, and the various professionals who are involved in the course of study.
+The project integrates the education system and the city, such that the two systems grow together and depend on each other.
+The education style strengthens a sense of local belonging through its connection to the city, and, at the same time, the city facilitates these programmatic and physical connections, which are necessary for the development of mutual relations from a young age.

 Yoav Tebeka: #Unconsumerism